Social death: Other definitions

 In the context of health, social death—when the ailing person no longer has the consciousness to communicate with others—can occur.
 Social death occurs during the progression of Alzheimer's disease and to patients rendered unconscious through palliative sedation (a type of end-of-life care) to reduce pain before an imminent death.

 Social death can also be an impact of ageism.
 Elderly people are isolated from other age groups due to health issues (such as during the COVID-19 pandemic) and their physical deaths are viewed as less tragic than others.

 Employees who retire from their careers can experience another example of social death because of their removal from the daily work lives of co-workers, with retirement representing a form of isolation for those without external social supports.

+Male and female survivors of sexual assault have also been described as suffering stigma and disconnection from their societies, as forms of "social death."